Timeline of the Yemeni revolution (January – 2 June 2011): 11 May

-Thirteen protesters were killed by plainclothes officers in Sana'a, and over fifty shot.
+Thirteen protesters were killed by plainclothes officers in Sanaa, and over fifty shot.
 In Taiz, protesting drastically escalated, with protesters burning down the local police station and seizing three government buildings including the oil ministry; two protesters were killed.
 Protesters have called for escalations in demonstration by expanding camps, general strikes, and seizing the presidential palace on Tuesday if Saleh does not step down by then.

 12 May

 Protesters prepared for their next big Friday, and intend to march on government buildings, though expecting strong security resistance.
-Several hundred tribesmen came to Sana'a in an attempt to protect protesters from security forces.
+Several hundred tribesmen came to Sanaa in an attempt to protect protesters from security forces.

 13 May

 Sit ins increased, with a tent camp spreading two miles long.
 The oil minister of Yemen said oil output was down to half.
 Tens of thousands rallied in Change square demanding Saleh's ouster, but Saleh gave a speech to one of his staged rallies saying that he will not step down.

 Three protesters died in Ibb, a city in Yemen, after being shot by security officers.
-The rally in Sana'a against Saleh was four miles long, making it one of the largest so far.
+The rally in Sanaa against Saleh was four miles long, making it one of the largest so far.